Why Mercedes key work costs what it costs

 Before:

-• First non-dealer call (call-center operator): refused to commit to a price; quoted only "starts at $299."
+• First non-dealer call (call-center operator): refused to commit to a price range over the phone.

 Outcome: